benbaker76/ARMASMDS/README.md

 Now we should have syntax hilighting working okay.
 Next we will look at the 3 most important features of this IDE.

-Under the Tools menu you will see "make", "clean" and "run".
+Under the Tools menu you will see `make`, `clean` and `run`.

-* "make" - will simply call make on the makefile and build the project.
+- `make` - will simply call make on the makefile and build the project.

-* "clean" - will clean the project and compile fresh.
+- `clean` - will clean the project and compile fresh.
 This is important if major changes were made and the project needs a complete recompile

-* "run" - This should launch the emulator and run your compiled .nds file.
+- `run` - This should launch the emulator and run your compiled .nds file.
 By default this is not set up but I have reuploaded the projects and changed this.

 You need to open the MyProject.pnproj file in notepad and change the <Project name="template"> to be <Project name="MyProject"> replacing "MyProject" with the name of your project and it must match the name of the compiled .nds (Eg. MyProject.nds).